Concrete: Health and safety

+Cement

-A major component of concrete is cement, a fine, soft, powdery-type substance, used mainly to bind fine sand and coarse aggregates together in concrete.
-Although a variety of cement types exist, the most common is “Portland cement”, which is produced by mixing clinker with smaller quantities of other additives such as gypsum and ground limestone.
+A major component of concrete is cement, a fine powder used mainly to bind sand and coarser aggregates together in concrete.
+Although a variety of cement types exist, the most common is "Portland cement", which is produced by mixing clinker with smaller quantities of other additives such as gypsum and ground limestone.
 The production of clinker, the main constituent of cement, is responsible for the bulk of the sector's greenhouse gas emissions, including both energy intensity and process emissions.

 The cement industry is one of the three primary producers of carbon dioxide, a major greenhouse gas – the other two being energy production and transportation industries.
 On average, every tonne of cement produced releases one tonne of CO2 into the atmosphere.
 Pioneer cement manufacturers have claimed to reach lower carbon intensities, with 590 kg of CO2eq per tonne of cement produced.
 The emissions are due to combustion and calcination processes, which roughly account for 40% and 60% of the greenhouse gases, respectively.
 Considering that cement is only a fraction of the constituents of concrete, it is estimated that a tonne of concrete is responsible for emitting about 100–200 kg of CO2.
 Every year more than 10 billion tonnes of concrete are used worldwide.
 In the coming years, large quantities of concrete will continue to be used, and the mitigation of CO2 emissions from the sector will be even more critical.

 Concrete is used to create hard surfaces that contribute to surface runoff, which can cause heavy soil erosion, water pollution, and flooding, but conversely can be used to divert, dam, and control flooding.
 Concrete dust released by building demolition and natural disasters can be a major source of dangerous air pollution.
 Concrete is a contributor to the urban heat island effect, though less so than asphalt.